murphye/agent-skills-customer-service/README.md

 /customer-service I'm Alice (alice@example.com).
 My wireless headphones are defective, I want a refund.
 ```

 This will kick off a rudimentary customer service chat session using `claude`.
+This is a technology demonstration for how to use Agent Skills and MCP with Claude Code for the `customer-service` skill.

-For a different chat experience, see below for running a LangGraph server and a web-based chat interface.
+For a better chat experience, see below for running a LangGraph server and a web-based chat interface.
+This is closer to how a real customer service chatbot would operate.

 ## What This Demo Shows

-1. **Complex agentic logic in an Agent Skill** — a [10-step workflow](skills/customer-service/SKILL.md) with [policy-driven decisions]((skills/customer-service/references/policies.md)) and confidence-based routing.
+1. **Complex agentic logic in an Agent Skill** — a [10-step workflow](skills/customer-service/SKILL.md) with [policy-driven decisions]((skills/customer-service/references/policies.md)) and confidence-based routing, all defined in Markdown text.
 2. **MCP server integration** — two mock servers (**orders** + **tickets**) provide tool APIs that the agent calls autonomously.
 3. **Automated multi-turn testing** — a YAML-driven test harness runs conversations through the `claude` CLI and asserts on tool calls, outcomes, and response quality.
 4. **Portable skills** — the same skill runs in Claude Code CLI, LangGraph (using Deep Agents), and other agent frameworks without modification.